 The Discover it® Secured is consistently our top pick for a secured card, since it provides the opportunity for cardholders to earn rewards while establishing credit.
 You earn 2% cash back at Gas Stations and Restaurants on up to $1,000 in combined purchases each quarter.
 Plus, earn unlimited 1% cash back on all other purchases – automatically.
 In addition, for new cardmembers, Discover will automatically match all the cash back you earn at the end of your first year.

-The Capital One® Secured Mastercard® is another option for a secured card and is ideal for people who may not have $200 available for a security deposit.
+The Secured Mastercard® from Capital One is another option for a secured card and is ideal for people who may not have $200 available for a security deposit.
 This card requires a security deposit of $49, $99, or $200.
 And, if you qualify for the $49 or $99 deposits, you’ll still receive a $200 credit limit.
 You can also receive a higher credit limit — without an additional deposit — if you make your first five monthly payments on time.
 Read our roundups of the best secured cards with low deposit requirements and the best secured cards with no annual fees.

 Apply for a no-fee credit card